The Rise of Pornography and the Fall of Morality

 For much of American history, explicit material wasn’t treated as a quirky consumer category.
 It was treated as corrosive.
 Law, religion, and social stigma formed a tight net that made the market hard to scale.

-The Comstock-era regime is the blunt example people still cite: federal law restricted the distribution of “obscene” materials through the mail, and enforcement was serious business.
+The Comstock-era regime is the blunt example people cite: federal law restricted the distribution of “obscene” materials through the mail, and enforcement was serious business.

 Then the gatekeepers weakened ~ culturally, legally, and technologically.